Table of Contents

 - Communicate a process decision to student.

-At the conclusion of this meeting, the Conduct Officer will decide based on the facts of the situation and the input of the student to:
+At the conclusion of this meeting, or as soon as possible after the meeting, the Conduct Officer will decide based on the facts of the situation and the input of the student to:

 - Move to closure because no further action is necessary.